 Don’t Wait until Something Breaks to Remodel

-Whether your house is 5 or 105 years old, maintenance is required to keep everything working smoothly.
+Whether your house is five or 105 years old, maintenance is required to keep everything working smoothly.
 Especially if you live in an older home that hasn’t been updated in a while, you’ll likely find the electrical, plumbing, or a much larger improvement may need attention to keep your house in working order.
 Just don’t wait until something breaks before you address it.

 A renovation project driven mainly by the need for repair or replacement expedites your urgency and could end up costing you more in the end.
 The majority of your budget could go towards fixing the problem instead of dramatically increasing the amount of enjoyment you get out of your home.